 Marriage Proposal Ideas that are ACTUALLY Unique

 Welcome to HowHeAsked.com—the world’s leading proposal site!
-We’d love to help you find unique marriage proposal ideas and this post is just the start.
+We’d love to help you find unique marriage proposal ideas, and this post is just the start.
 Before you read all the ideas below, here are a few other things our site has to offer:

-2) Vendor guide to help you find local photographers and other folks to bring your idea to life
+2) Vendor guide: Find local photographers and other pros to bring your idea to life.

 You can find all of these things on our “plan your proposal” page.
-Now onto why you’re here…
+Now, onto why you’re here…

-Keep in mind, every proposal will be unique if you put all the unique details of your relationship into it.
+Keep in mind :Every proposal will be unique if you put all the unique details of your relationship into it.
 These next few marriage proposal ideas can get be perfect for couples with a ton of history, great stories and lots of memories.

-Scavenger hunt proposals
+Scavenger hunt marriage proposals

-Here’s an amazing example (it’s one of our most read proposals):
+Here’s an amazing example (it’s one of our most-read proposals).

 photo by Susan Lines